|

 thatched cottages of golden limestone, and pleasant walks between rural

 pubs.
-Home At First has cottages in the southern Cotswolds at Tetbury
+Home At First has cottages in the

-and in the north in and near Chipping Campden.
-Both of these pretty
+southern Cotswolds at Tetbury and in the north in and near Chipping

-local residents and feel like a local yourself.
-Our cottages are ideal
+and pubs where you will meet local residents and feel like a local

-bases for exploration the Cotswolds or for day-trips to popular nearby
+yourself.
+Our cottages are ideal bases for exploration the Cotswolds or

-Salisbury & Stonehenge, South Wales, even London.
+Stratford-on-Avon, Oxford, Windsor, Salisbury & Stonehenge, South Wales,

 THE COTSWOLDS PROGRAM DETAILS